mathiasch-testing/a-new-jekyll-project/README.md

 # Jekyll + netlify CMS

-This is the basic Jekyll starter site, with netlify CMS integrated.
+This is the basic Jekyll starter site, with netlify CMS integrated (old deprecated repo)

 ## Getting Started